 One of the brand’s landmarks includes watches that were exclusively made for the Soviet Naval Fleet officers in the 1960s.
 In the midst of the Cold War between the western and eastern hemispheres, it was a recognition that Invicta watches were durable and of high quality.

-The arrival of the Quartz Revolution in the 1970s, however, refuted the meaning of Invicta (“invincible”) with the brand losing almost all the sales volumes to much cheaper brands that provided accurate quartz-driven watches.
-In fact, the whole Swiss industry experienced hardship for relying too heavily on mechanical movements, not only Invicta.
+The arrival of the Quartz Revolution in the 1970s, however, refuted the meaning of Invicta (read: invincible), with the manufacturer losing almost all the sales volumes to much cheaper brands that had started to sell accurate quartz watches.

 Invicta Watches Today